Polistes rubiginosus: Distribution

 This species appears to be an endemic of the US.
 In 1979 Krombein states P. perplexus occurred from Maryland south to Georgia and from there west to southern Illinois, Kansas, Oklahoma and Texas.
 As of 2020 it has been recorded in the states of Arizona, Arkansas, Florida, Illinois, Kentucky, Louisiana, Missouri, Ohio, Oklahoma, Pennsylvania and Texas.
 The modern known distribution thus exceeds that given in Krombein in all directions because of problems with identification.
-The species very similar to P. carolina and may have been under-reported.
+The species is very similar to P. carolina and may have been under-reported.
 The specimen from Arizona was collected in 1923 but only properly identified in 2016.
 The first records from Florida date to 1989.
 The record from Pennsylvania is from 2005.
 The distribution largely overlaps with that of P. carolina.

 Ecology

 The ecology is poorly known because of the aforementioned confusion with P. carolina.
 It is a eusocial insect, building nests in sheltered locations such as in hollow trees, or under wooden platforms and inside storage buildings.
 Adults have been seen feeding on Euthamia graminifolia and/or E. caroliniana in Florida.